 Castle Combe in particular is one of the finest traditional villages in the country.

 Since Roman times the Cotswolds have been home to the affluent and the Middle Ages (5th – 15th centuries) were no exception as locals developed a remarkably successful sheep and wool a business that enabled the building of many fine houses, castles and churches, known as wool churches.
 Since then large scale farming and retirement homes have been the economic mainstay.
-Luxury Short Breaks in the Cotswolds.

 The stone seen in most of these photos is yellow Cotswold limestone.